aidanns/COMP90056-Project/Readme.md

 ## Running the whole project

 1. Install `vagrant` for your system from http://downloads.vagrantup.com/
-3. Install `virtualbox` for your system from https://www.virtualbox.org/
+2. Install `virtualbox` for your system from https://www.virtualbox.org/
-4. `vagrant up` from the root of the project to build and start a virtual machine running the applications.
+3. `$ vagrant up` from the root of the project to build and start a virtual machine running the applications.
+4. `$ vagrant ssh` to access the shell of the virtual machine.
+5. `$ /vagrant/bin/start_webapp.sh` to start the webapp.
+6. `$ /vagrant/bin/start_streamapp.sh` to start the streamapp.

 You should then be able to interact with the web-application on `http://vm-ip-address:9000`.